scherroman/TweetMapAnsible/README.md

 ## Misc Resources

-- CHECK PERFORMANCE OF CPUS ON MACHINES
+- Check performance of CPUs
     - `top`
-- CHECK NUMBER OF CPUs
+- Check # of CPUs
     - `lscpu`
-- CHECK SPACE AVAILABLE ON DISK
+- Check space available on disk
     - `df -h`

 WHAT HELPS RETHINKDB WRITE MORE INPUTS/SEC